geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 Those are some of the issues the compiler is unlikely to warn you about anytime soon.
 And I don't think we should expect it to.
 There are limitations to being a compiler, and many of these issues are much easier to check in the browser using another automated tool or though manual testing.

 And honestly, there are limits to automated accessibility checks.
 In general, passing some sort of automated accessibility check is **not** a guarantee that your page is accessible, the Svelte compiler included.
-For more on this, I recommend ["What we found when we tested tools on the world’s least-accessible webpage"](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/) and ["Building the most inaccessible site possible with a perfect Lighthouse score."](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/)
+For more on this, I recommend ["What we found when we tested tools on the world’s least-accessible webpage"](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/) and ["Building the most inaccessible site possible with a perfect Lighthouse score."](https://www.matuzo.at/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score/) As developers, we can't pass the responsibility of making our sites accessible to an automated tool.

 The question is: do Svelte developers understand these limitations exist?